Brentwood station (LIRR)

 Brentwood is a station on the Main Line (Ronkonkoma Branch) of the Long Island Rail Road.
-It is officially located at Suffolk County Road 100 (Suffolk Avenue) and Brentwood Road in Brentwood, New York.
+It is officially located at Suffolk Avenue (CR 100) and Brentwood Road in Brentwood, Suffolk County, New York.
 However, it has parking facilities and other amenities that are extended far beyond its given location.
 The actual station is located across the tracks from the dead end of Eighth Street near Leroy Avenue.
 The parking lot entrance is on Suffolk Avenue 0.5 mi east of Brentwood Road/Washington Avenue.

 History

 The first station was originally known as Modern Times station and was renamed Brentwood on September 7, 1864.
 The post office moved here from Thompson's station on January 17, 1870.
 Inhabitants donated land and money for the depot which was erected in 1870.
 The depot was burned in April 1903 and was replaced on November 10, 1903.
 Until 1987, Brentwood station was located on First Avenue between Fourth Street and Brentwood Road.
 It was moved as part of a major electrification and reconstruction project of the line in Ronkonkoma, Central Islip, Brentwood, Deer Park, and Wyandanch.
 Originally, the LIRR had planned to merge Deer Park, Pineaire, and Brentwood stations into a single station, but residential opposition blocked that proposal, and only Deer Park and Pineaire were merged.
 The current station was built close to the former Brentwood station, which was converted into a restaurant shortly after it was abandoned.
 All grade crossings in the Brentwood area remained unchanged after the station was moved.